alexanian/socratic-form-microscopy/_posts/2018-07-15-against-programming-hobbies.md

 When students send in resumes, they all put the same four class projects on them, in the somewhat futile hope that we won't notice and we'll consider them adequately dedicated.
 I wish the fact that they were paying $8500 per term to learn about CS could be taken as proof enough of their dedication and I wouldn't have to read about pong sixty times a semester, but that is apparently not the world I live in.

 My final beef with an overemphasis on programming hobbies is that many important skills can't be learned in front of a computer.
 Not all hobbies teach you how to work together with a disparate team, respectfully navigate disagreements with other people, and effectively address co-worker concerns, but those that do are worth their weight in gold.
 Software is becoming ever more complex and is having ever more capital thrown at it.
-We've exhausted what we can do with single brilliant loners, which means that <a href="https://socratic-form-microscopy.com/2017/11/26/warriors-and-soldiers">we now need to turn to functional teams</a>.
+We've exhausted what we can do with single brilliant loners, which means that <a href="{{ site.baseurl }}/2017/11/26/warriors-and-soldiers">we now need to turn to functional teams</a>.

 This isn't meant to conjure up negative and insulting stereotypes about people who spend all their spare time programming.
 Many of these people are incredibly kind and very devoted to mentoring new members of our community.